regoclint/prac/Notes.md

 @SpyBean - for mocking only certain parts
 @Mock , @Spy - for non spring boot context
 @InjectMocks used by normal mockito to inject mocks into service/class

+**Misc**
+Agile methodology uses scrum framework
+Sprint is like 2 weeks or 4 weeks development cycle and shippable product Daily Scrum meetings is a standup meeting either daily, where what has been completed, what being worked on and issues are discussed
+A sprint has many daily scrums